 In recent years, gut microbiome and gut health has become a trending topic.
-The current level of knowledge is progressing, with more than 10,000 papers published in 3 years.
+The current level of knowledge is progressing at a significant rate.
 Even recently, dietary alteration of the gut microbiome has been shown as an important target in the treatment of obesity.
 Activity of gut bacteria may influence not only our health but also the risk of developing diseases.

 Microorganisms comprise only a small, although significant, percentage of the weight of a human body (around 1-2 kg of live bacteria).
 In terms of cell numbers, we are about 10% human and 90% bacterial.
 The majority of these bacteria live in our digestive system.
 To give you an idea of the hidden enormity of our digestive tract, the small intestine alone can be around 6 metres long!
 Therefore, you can imagine how bacteria can play a major role in bodily functions, including immunity, digestion, and protection against disease.
 Interestingly, the human colon has the largest population of bacteria in the body.